sveltejs/cli/community-addon-template/README.md

 # community-addon-template

 > [!IMPORTANT]
-> Community addons are currently not supported.
+> Community add-ons are currently not supported.
 Please see [#184](https://github.com/sveltejs/cli/issues/184) for details.

 > [!IMPORTANT]
 > This template's dependencies may not be up-to-date; be sure to update them to the latest!
-> If you get stuck, check out the [implementations of official addons](https://github.com/sveltejs/cli/tree/main/packages/addons).
+> If you get stuck, check out the [implementations of official add-ons](https://github.com/sveltejs/cli/tree/main/packages/add-ons).

-The addon template for community addons for [`sv`](https://github.com/sveltejs/cli).
+The add-on template for community add-ons for [`sv`](https://github.com/sveltejs/cli).

 ## Cloning the template